anvie/rantang/README.md

 - `nonce` is the nonce used to sign the signature, sent by client in X-Nonce header.
 - `sha1` is the SHA1 hash of the uploaded image.
+- `extension` is the extension of the uploaded image.
+- `mime_type` is the MIME type of the uploaded image.
+- `dindex` is the index of the output directory where the image is saved.

 ## Example